 Early/mild to moderate OA severity

+It should also be considered that these MSC treatments are currently not covered by many health insurance providers and the costs are high.
+For example, in the United States, the cost of a single stem-cell treatment for osteoarthritis was estimated at $5,156 (95% CI $4,550-5,762) based on data from 273 centers [30].

-[30]In conclusion, the predominantly poor-quality, current literature suggests that symptoms, particularly pain, may improve with MSCs injection, however, evidence of structural improvement is unconvincing and positive effects appear to be observed in particular patient phenotypes.
+In conclusion, the predominantly poor-quality, current literature suggests that symptoms, particularly pain, may improve with MSCs injection, however, evidence of structural improvement is unconvincing and positive effects appear to be observed in particular patient phenotypes.
 The overwhelming conclusion is a need to standardize the intervention if progress is to be made (TAB.2).
 There is also a substantial need for phase II and III trials with the results of ADIPOA-2 being keenly awaited.

 Platelet-rich plasma